dmalhotra/CSBQ/doc/tutorial/demo3.rst

        }
      };

-  For more details see `defining custom kernels <https://sctl.readthedocs.io/en/latest/tutorial/kernels.html>`_.
+  For more details see `defining custom kernels <https://sctl.readthedocs.io/en/latest/tutorial/kernels.html>`_ in SCTL.

 - **Initializing the Layer Potential Operator**: